neurusL/_programming/ALG/01_search_space.md

 ## 2. by a "sliding window"
 ### scenario 1: when looking for consecutive sub-array with some property
-1. search for string matching (Rabin Karp algorithm), or match up to permutation
+1. search for string matching (Rabin Karp algorithm, where each check for window is built incrementally), or match up to permutation
 2. search for shortest sub-string containing a multiset of chars
 3. search for longest sub-string without duplicated chars The problems can be solved by sliding window trick share the same property that: